What are the delivery charges for orders from the Online Shop ?

 Which payment methods are accepted in the Online Shop?

-You can pay on our website by credit card.
+You can pay on our website by credit card or Paypal.
 We accept most major credit and debit cards for online orders and you’ll be asked to enter your card details and the name and address of the card holder when you place your order.

 How secure is shopping in the Online Shop?
 Is my data protected?